PHP array_push() Function: How to Add Elements to Array

-That means the first two items are associative which have their key.
+That means the first two items are associative, which have their key.
 But, from 3rd and 4th, they have indexes starting from 0.
-Let’s run the PHP file and see the output.
+So, let’s run the PHP file and see the output.

-Okay, now let’s take a scenario, where we are adding a whole array inside an array and see the output.
+Okay, now let’s take a scenario where we add a whole array inside an array and see the output.

 <?php // app.php $dataA = ['name' => 'Krunal', 'education' => 'BE']; $second = ['Facebook', 'Instagram']; $newA = array_push($dataA, $second); print_r($dataA); echo $newA."\n";